Music in VIenna - statue of Johann Strauss

 Musical Instrument Museum

-I always enjoy touring a good musical instrument museum, and Vienna’s is first-rate.
+I always enjoy touring a good musical instrument museum, and this one is first-rate.
 Housed in the Hofburg Palace and part of the masive Kunsthistorisches Museum, the Musical Instrument Museum (#2 on the map above) exhibits five centuries of historical musical instruments.
-Its collection of renaissance and baroque instruments is considered one of the most important in the world.
+Its collection of Renaissance and Baroque instruments is considered one of the most important in the world.

 You’ll see a particularly awesome collection of clavichords and Viennese fortepianos.
-A highlight for me was seeing pianos once played by Mozart, Liszt, Mahler, and Clara Schumann, who is the inspiration for my second novel, A Woman of Note.
+A highlight for me was seeing pianos that had been played by Mozart, Liszt, Mahler, and Clara Schumann, who is the inspiration for my second novel, A Woman of Note.

 The Musical Instrument Museum is located at Heldenplatz and is open daily except Wednesday from 10 am to 6 pm.